What is the City of Melbourne Small Business Grants

 - Start-up – supports new and creative small businesses in starting up.
 Grants up to $30,000 are available.

 - Business expansion – assist existing businesses that are introducing innovative services or products to grow.
-Grants up to $30,000 are available.
+Grants of up to $30,000 are available.

-- Export entry – encourage and support businesses to enter and expand into new overseas markets.
+- Export – encourage and support businesses to enter and expand into new overseas markets.
 Applicants may apply under two sub-categories; new exporter and current exporter.
 Grants of up to $10,000 are available.

 Your proposal needs to: